liquibase/liquibase-toolbox/convert_to_formatted_sql_changelog/README.md

-This helper script converts any [changelog type](https://docs.liquibase.com/concepts/changelogs/working-with-changelogs.html) to formatted sql changelog.
+The `convertToFormattedSql.sh` helper script converts any [changelog type](https://docs.liquibase.com/concepts/changelogs/working-with-changelogs.html) to formatted sql changelog.

+The `convertRollbacksToFormattedSql.sh` helper script will generate any existing rollbacks from a target changelog and convert them to a formatted sql changelog.

 You can find your database type name [here](https://www.liquibase.org/get-started/databases) along with Liquibase supported databases.

 Usage: